amix/vimrc/sources_non_forked/syntastic/README.markdown

 __4.1.
 Q. I installed syntastic but it isn't reporting any errors...__

-A. The most likely reason is that none of the syntax checkers that it requires is installed.
+A. The most likely reason is that none of the syntax checkers that it requires are installed.
 For example: by default, python requires either `flake8` or `pylint` to be installed and in your `$PATH`.
 To see which executables are supported, look at the [wiki][3].
 Note that aliases do not work; the actual executables must be available in your `$PATH`.
 Symbolic links are okay though.